rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 structure.
 If the complete tree diagram for a module becomes too long, the diagram SHOULD be split into several smaller diagrams.
 If the complete tree diagram is too long even with groupings unexpanded ({{Section 2.2 of ?RFC8340}}), authors SHOULD NOT include it in the document.

-These guidelines take precedende over the generic guidance in {{Section 3 of ?RFC8340}}.
+These guidelines take precedence over the generic guidance in {{Section 3 of ?RFC8340}}.

 If YANG tree diagrams are used, then an informative reference to the YANG tree diagrams specification MUST be included in the document.